Program Prerequisites

 IMG_5405.JPG

-In the Environment and Society foundation, students will obtain foundational knowledge of core theories and methods in the following domains of integrated social and environmental sciences: Coupled natural and human systems, cultural models of the environment, political ecology, participation and governance, ecological economics, and environmental ethics.
-Students will develop scholarship and practice in social science aspects of couples natural human systems that includes critical thinking, written and verbal communication, and practice in interdisciplinary fieldwork to hone skills in data collection and analysis, consensus building, and stakeholder analysis.
+In this foundation, students will obtain foundational knowledge of the relationship between the environment, human health and society with emphasis on anthropogenic climate change, including: Coupling of natural and human systems, weather and climate change, and the political, economic, ethical, and legal ramifications in the 21st century.
+Students will develop scholarship and practice in coupled physical and social science that includes critical thinking, written and verbal communication, and practice in interdisciplinary fieldwork to hone skills in data collection and analysis, consensus building, and stakeholder analysis.

 Courses & Other Requirements (M.S. & Ph.D.)